DesignRevision/shards-ui/README.md

 ## License

-This project is licensed under the DRL 1.0 license - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the DRL 1.0 license - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments